oroinc/documentation/user_guide/entity_management_ui.rst

   .. note::

-    Labels may duplicate, though keep in mind that from the average user respective it will be impossible to distinguish them, so it is better to keep them unique, unless there is some specific need for duplication."
+    Labels may duplicate, though keep in mind that from the UI perspective it will be impossible to distinguish them, so it is better to keep them unique, unless there is some specific need for duplication."

 The following general entity details may be specified: